Game Boy Advance Architecture

 • Mode 0: Provides four static layers.

-• Mode 1: Only three layers are available, although one of them is affine (can be rotated and/or scaled).
+• Mode 1: Only three layers are available, although one of them is affine (capable of rotation and/or scaling).

 • Mode 2: Supplies two affine layers.

-The piece of data that defines the background layer is called Tile Map.
-To implement this in a way that the PPU understands it, programmers use screenblocks, a structure that defines portions of the background layer (32x32 tiles).
-A screenblock occupies just 2 KB, but more than one will be needed to construct the whole layer.
-Programmers may place them anywhere inside the background charblocks, this means that not all tiles entries will contain graphics!
+The piece of data that defines the background layer is still called Tile Map.
+That said, this information is now encoded in the form of screenblocks - structures that define portions of the background layer (32 x 32 tiles).
+A single screenblock occupies just 2 KB, though multiple are needed to construct the whole layer.
+Programmers may place screenblocks anywhere in VRAM, potentially overlapping background charblocks (where tiles reside).
+This means that not all tiles entries contain graphics!

 Sprites